- Corporate Overview

 David T. McGraw, Vice President – Finance and Chief Financial Officer

-Further information regarding the Company’s results and related matters will be provided in the Company’s Form 10-Q report for the quarter ended March 31, 2012, which will be filed on May 10, 2012.
+Further information regarding the Company’s results and related matters will be provided in the Company’s Form 10-Q report for the quarter ended March 31, 2013, which will be filed with the SEC on May 10, 2013.

 About Communications Systems